 - Mount is too long for some nano tanks and doesn’t adjust

-5. Hydra LED Series Lights - A Cheaper Radion With Lots of Customization
+6. Hydra Series – A Cheaper Radion With Lots of Customization

-For those of you interested in a EcoTech Radion, but are slightly out of budget for one, the Hydra Series LED Lights by sister Company AquaIllmination are a light to look at.
+For those of you interested in a EcoTech Radion, but are slightly out of budget for one, the Hydra Series LED Lights by sister Company AquaIllumination are a light to look at.

 The big advantage over the Radion is that all Hydra series lights do not need a controller.
 They function of a wonderful smartphone app.
-The app has incredibile customization, allowing you to modifying your spectrum settings, manage up to 30 lights at once, and set up timers.
+The app for this led light has incredible customization, allowing you to modifying your spectrum settings, manage up to 30 lights at once, and set up timers.
 There is even a coral accumulation setting that allows you to introduce new corals safely into your system.
 All of this on a smartphone that you can use anywhere in the world and at no additional cost!

-So what are the drawbacks of this unit?
-Well, even though it's cheaper than the Radions, they are still on the expensive side for many reefers.
-PAR wise, they aren't as powerful as Radions and will definitely need a hybrid solution for heavy SPS as a diffuser kit is not available.
-The Hydras themselves will serve the vast majority of reefers well alone though and are well worth the money.
+So what are the drawbacks of this led light?
+Well, even though it’s cheaper than the Radions, they are still on the expensive side for many reefers.
+PAR wise, they aren’t as powerful as Radions and will definitely need a hybrid solution for heavy SPS as a diffuser kit is not available.
+The Hydra led light will serve the vast majority of reefers well alone though and are well worth the money.

 - Included mobile app is easily the best on this list with great customization